matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 ): Promise<boolean>;
 ```

-Gets the list of transactions, token to pay the fee with, and the address of the user as parameters.
-Also takes an
+Gets a list of transactions, token to pay the fee with, and the address of the user as parameters.
+Also takes an ethers
-ethers provider as a parameter.
-It is needed to check L1 balance of the user.
+provider as a parameter.
+It is needed for checking the L1 balance of the user.

-Returns a Promise that resolves with `true` if the user has enough combined balance on L1 + L2 to do all the
+Returns a promise that resolves with `true` if the user has combined balance on L1 + L2 sufficient to do all the
 transactions and pay the fee, and `false` otherwise.

 The function can throw `FAILED_TO_GET_ONCHAIN_BALANCE` if it fails to get the on-chain balance of the user.